Part 1: Brainstorm ideas

 Rank:

-I-D • Have the students collect URL's of the sites that would best describe them and share it with the class.
+- I-D Have the students collect URL's of the sites that would best describe them and share it

-3-C • Have the students develop their own web pages that tell a story about themselves.
-Share with the class.
+- 3-C Have the students develop their own web pages that tell a story about themselves.
+Share

 Cooperative Activities